zot24/talks/deployment-strategies-with-kubernetes/2019-04-16-entelo-internal/demo/demo.md

 Shadow (w/istio)
 ===

-A shadow deployment consists of releasing version 2 alongside version 1, fork version 1’s incoming requests and send them to version 2 as well without impacting production traffic.
+a shadow deployment consists of releasing version 2 alongside version 1, fork version 1’s incoming requests and send them to version 2 as well without impacting production traffic.

 - test production load on a new feature
-- rollout happens when we hit stability and performance
+- rollout happens when we hit stability and performance ☺️
 - complex to implement, e.g. egress traffic on an ecommerce solution

 ## Demo